brunodles/AdbKeyboard/README.md

+# Deprecated
+This repo is no longer being maintained, the code was moved to: https://github.com/brunodles/linux-second-screen

 # AdbKeyboard
 Just a wrapper to send text input though adb

 The initial idea for this script is to replace spaces ` ` for `%s`.
 But now it can also receive keyevents.

 ## How to use
 ### Just text